Banner

 At any given moment of any random school day, chances are high that your students are online.
 No big deal, right?

 Think again.
 Internet access is just as dangerous as it is beneficial to your digital school system.
-Whether in the classroom or at the library, minors are only a few clicks away from inappropriate content, which could violate the Children’s Internet Protection Act (CIPA).
+Whether in the classroom or at the library, minors are only a few clicks away from inappropriate content, the likes of which could be a violation of the Children’s Internet Protection Act (CIPA).

-This guide’ll connect the dots between CIPA compliance and content filtering.
-From where they overlap to how they work, we’ll give you everything you need to know about CIPA-compliant content filters and how you can start protecting children from digital harm.
+This guide will connect the dots between CIPA compliance and content filtering.
+From where they overlap to how they work, we’ll give you everything you need to know about CIPA filtering and how you can start protecting children from harmful online content.

 Understanding CIPA compliance

-The Children’s Internet Protection Act (CIPA) is a law that impacts almost every public school district and library in the country.
-Congress enacted the bill in 2000 to address concerns about minors accessing obscene or harmful content online.
+The Children’s Internet Protection Act is a law that impacts almost every public school district and library in the United States.
+Congress enacted the bill in 2000 to address concerns about minors accessing obscene or harmful online content.

-At the time, lawmakers were worried that pervasive exposure to explicit material could have lasting consequences on children’s mental and physical health — and they were right.
-Studies show a child that consumes harmful content is more likely to engage in high-risk behaviors and experience anxiety, depression, and self-harm.
+At the time, lawmakers were worried that pervasive exposure to explicit material (like a visual depiction of violence) could have lasting consequences on children’s mental and physical health — and they were right.
+Studies show a child who consumes harmful content is more likely to engage in high-risk behaviors and experience anxiety, depression, and self-harm

-Okay, but what does CIPA actually require?
-According to the Federal Communications Commission (FCC) — the agency that oversees CIPA compliance — schools must adopt an internet safety policy that addresses the following:
+According to the Federal Communications Commission (FCC) — the agency that oversees CIPA — schools must adopt an internet safety policy that addresses the following:

-• Inappropriate content: Think of it as encompassing any web content that could be considered obscene, harmful, or even illegal.
+• Inappropriate content: CIPA defines this as any harmful online content that could be considered obscene or illegal.
 That includes anything appealing to sex, nudity, violence, or lacking educational value.

-• Unlawful activities: You’re also legally obligated to ensure students are using the internet with lawful purpose.
+• Unlawful activities: Districts must also ensure students use the internet for lawful purposes.
 Examples of unlawful activities include hacking, which the FCC terms “unauthorized access,” or the distribution of child pornography, which may occur if students are “sexting” one another on school-issued devices and in school-provided technology (such as Gmail, Google Docs, etc.).

-Another key requirement of CIPA compliance is that a school’s internet safety policy must include a technology protection measure that blocks or filters access to harmful and adult content.
-In other words, schools are legally obligated to implement a content filtering tool to monitor and regulate students’ online behavior.
+Another key requirement of CIPA compliance is that a school’s internet safety policy must include a technology protection measure to block or filter internet access.
+In other words, schools are legally obligated to implement a web filter to monitor and regulate students’ online behavior.

-Content filtering — also known as web filtering and internet filtering — is a process of restricting access to particular types of internet content (in this case, anything deemed impermissible for a child).
+CIPA filtering — also known as content filtering, web filtering, or internet filtering — is a process of restricting access to particular types of internet content (in this case, anything deemed impermissible for a child).

-Schools implement a filtering solution such as ManagedMethods to block particular websites or harmful material automatically.
-Aside from protecting children, content filtering is also important to your school’s cybersecurity posture.
+With a filtering solution, you can block particular websites or harmful material.
+Aside from protecting children, content filtering is also an important part of your school’s cybersecurity posture.

 How does content filtering work?

-Filters work the same way data loss prevention (DLP) tools do.
-They allow you to create a set of predetermined rules that dictate how your filtering solution operates.
+Filters work much the same way data loss prevention (DLP) tools do.
+They allow you to create a set of predetermined rules that dictate how your filtering software operates.

 Based on these preferences, the tool will identify content patterns like text strings or specific objects within an image or website.
 Once a pattern is detected, the filter either blocks or screens the content according to your parameters.